It is important to look after your physical and mental health.

 National Health Service (NHS)

-The NHS is a system in the UK where individuals can receive free hospital treatment and healthcare.
+The NHS is a system in the UK that enables individuals to receive free hospital treatment and healthcare.